anuprshetty/Dockerify/README.md

   - all networks not used by at least one container
   - all dangling images
   - all dangling build cache
+- **docker system prune -a** --> To clean the docker environment, removing all the containers and images.

 ### docker-compose commands